 The biggest question I get as a food writer, especially from folks visiting from out of town, where to eat?
 With different tastes, budgets, various sizes of dining parties and preferences over what part of town to eat, this question can be overwhelming to narrow down.
 For this reason, I’ve put together this city guide, breaking down a few of my favorite eateries by neighborhood.
 While I realize there are tons of hidden gems strewn about all corners of the city, I’ve identified eight neighborhoods that I consider dining destinations.

-Whether you’re here for the Allied Media Conference, an auto show, Jazz Fest, Movement or any of the other major attractions, you’ll want to bookmark this page when you’re cruising around town.
+Whether you’re here for the National Association of Black Journalists annual convention, an auto show, Jazz Fest, Movement or any of the other major attractions, you’ll want to bookmark this page when you’re cruising around town.

 Home to the largest concentration of Latinx in the state, Southwest Detroit has long been a dining destination for Detroiters looking for a taste of authentic tacos, pozole, Mexican pastries and Central American specialties.
 Now, with the threat of gentrification looming in neighborhoods throughout the city, SW remains grounded in its roots, with chefs and restaurateurs are not only maintaining a stronghold in Latinx-ownership, but finding ways to elevate it.